Mature Masculine

 Spiritual performance: Playing the role of the calm one, the enlightened person.
 True presence can feel vulnerability and not-knowing.

-Conditional contentment: Feeling okay only when things go your way.
+Conditional contentment: Feeling okay only when things go our way.
 True presence has okayness that doesn't depend on circumstances.

 Cultivating Presence

-Return to the body: Feel your feet on the ground, your breath moving, contact with the chair.
-Sense your body from the inside.
+Return to the body: Feel the feet on the ground, the breath moving, contact with the chair.
+Sense the body from the inside.

-Stay in contact: With yourself and with others simultaneously.
-You don't have to disappear into them or into yourself.
+Stay in contact: With ourselves and with others simultaneously.
+We don't have to disappear into them or into ourselves.

-Practice in relationships: Listen without planning your response.
+Practice in relationships: Listen without planning our response.
 Let their feelings be, without rushing to fix.
 Stay in contact when things are uncomfortable.
-Sometimes presence simply means staying, even in uncertainty.

 Presence in Relationship

-Presence means you can stay in contact when things get difficult.
-You can feel the tension in a hard conversation and remain.
+Presence means we can stay in contact when things get difficult.
+We can feel the tension in a hard conversation and remain.
 This solid ground lets real connection happen, even amid challenge.

 The Simplicity of Presence

 Presence is not complicated.
-It's the most natural thing—being where you are.
+It's the most natural thing—being where we are.

 Inquiry